Kairum-Labs/should/README.md

 // With custom messages
 should.ContainKey(t, config, "database_url", should.WithMessage("Database URL must be configured"))
 should.ContainValue(t, statusCodes, 200, should.WithMessage("Success status code must be present"))

+// Check that maps do NOT contain specific keys or values should.NotContainKey(t, userMap, "password") // passes if 'password' key is not present should.NotContainValue(t, userMap, 999) // passes if value 999 is not found

+// When key is found in NotContainKey should.NotContainKey(t, userSettings, "admin_access")
+// Output when key is found:
+// Expected map to NOT contain key, but it was found:
+// Map Type : map[string]string
+// Map Size : 3 entries
+// Found Key: "admin_access"
+// Found Value: "true"

+// When value is found in NotContainValue should.NotContainValue(t, userRoles, 3)
+// Output when value is found:
+// Expected map to NOT contain value, but it was found:
+// Map Type : map[string]int
+// Map Size : 3 entries
+// Found Value: 3
+// Found At: key "admin"
 ```

 ## API Reference